-Here at Anderson Dental, we recommend our patients brush their teeth twice a day: every morning and every night before bed.
+Here at Anderson & Zentz Dental, we recommend our patients brush their teeth twice a day: every morning and every night before bed.

 Brushing your teeth in the morning removes harmful plaque and germ build-up that show up on your teeth while you sleep.
 While you may think, “I don’t sleep with my mouth open!” or “I’m not even sing my mouth, how does it get dirty?”, you’d be surprised at what you would find on your teeth in the morning!